No matter what you do, you are still the heaviest one in the group photo.

 While losing weight, a weight training workout plan would ensure that the body maintains the required muscles to cope with the routine.

 For endomorphs, the weight training must be intense with low resting periods between the sets.
-This would translate to a higher requirement of energy for the repair of muscle and restoration the normalcy for the body.
+This would translate to a higher requirement of energy for the repair of muscle and restoration normalcy for the body.

 Incorporate more exercises that engage the whole of the body muscles rather than concentrating on the isolated body movements.